 The NY Book Editor helped me sell my first novel.
 She really knows what she’s doing and was worth every penny.

-- Linda Haltmaier, novelist
+- Linda Haltmaier, novelist/poet

 The New York Book Editor has been an invaluable resource to our firm.
 From proofreading, copyediting, and rewriting text to simply bouncing creative writing ideas back and forth, Erin's expertise and professional input has literally set our work apart from our competitors.
 Her experience is unbeatable.